ozkary/ozkary.github.io/_posts/2023/2023-07-08-data-engineering-process-fundamentals-data-analysis-visualization-exercise.md

 ## Summary

-We utilize our expertise in data analysis and visualization to construct charts and amalgamate them into dashboards.
+We utilize our expertise in data analysis and visualization to construct charts and build them into dashboards.
 We adopt two distinct approaches for dashboard creation: a code-centric method and a low-code enterprise solution like Looker.
 After a comprehensive comparison, we deduce that the code-centric approach is optimal for small teams, whereas it might not suffice for enterprise users, especially when targeting executive stakeholders.

 Lastly, as the dashboard becomes operational, we transition into the role of business analysts, deciphering insights from the data.
 This enables us to offer answers aligned with our original requirements.